 • Common symptoms include zero sex drive, brain fog, fatigue, emotional flatness, and a strong urge to "test" whether things still work

-• The flatline almost always ends on its own, though duration varies from days to several weeks depending on your history
+• The flatline usually lifts gradually, though duration varies from days to several weeks depending on your history

-When you stop watching porn, the blast stops, but the turned-down volume stays.
-Your brain is now calibrated for a level of stimulation that isn’t coming anymore, and everything else (food, exercise, conversation, sex) registers as dull by comparison.
+When you stop watching porn, the overstimulation ends before the reward system has fully adjusted.
+Your brain is still calibrated for a level of stimulation that is no longer coming, so everything else (food, exercise, conversation, sex) can register as dull by comparison.

-The flatline is not one symptom.
-It’s a cluster of experiences that tend to show up together:
+The flatline is a cluster of experiences that tend to show up together:

 This is the symptom that alarms people the most.
 You might go from a high sex drive (even if it was porn-driven) to feeling almost nothing.
 No arousal, no sexual thoughts, no interest.
 Some people describe it as feeling asexual.

-You might not feel sad exactly, just blank.
-Things that used to excite you (hobbies, plans, social events) don’t spark anything.
-You’re going through the motions but nothing has color.
+You may notice a kind of emotional flatness rather than clear sadness.
+Things that used to excite you (hobbies, plans, social events) don't spark anything.
+You're going through the motions, and nothing has much color.

 This is the emotional equivalent of the libido drop.
-Porn wasn’t just a sexual habit; it was an emotional regulation tool.
-You used it to manage boredom, stress, loneliness, and frustration.
-Without it, your brain hasn’t yet remembered how to generate positive feelings from everyday experiences.
+Over time, porn can become a way to manage boredom, stress, loneliness, and frustration.
+Without it, your brain may need time to generate positive feelings from everyday experiences again.

 Concentration drops.
 Tasks feel harder than they should.
 Getting off the couch requires effort that seems disproportionate.
 You might feel like you're thinking through cotton wool.

-This happens because dopamine isn’t just about pleasure; it’s about motivation.
-It’s the neurotransmitter that makes you want to do things.
+This happens because dopamine plays a central role in motivation.
+It's the neurotransmitter that makes you want to do things.
 When the dopamine system is in recalibration mode, everything feels effortful.

 Fatigue